aave-dao/adi-deploy/DEPLOYMENT.md

 ## Emergency

 An Emergency Registry contract must be deployed on Ethereum (the system's central hub) to signal emergencies across connected networks, enabling authorized entities to implement necessary changes and resolve situations.
-You can set the OWNER address, which is the one that will be able to set the emergencies on the selected networks (defaults to msg.sender), should be given to executor lvl 1 to delegate the responsibility to the Aave Governance.
+Set the OWNER address to let the entity trigger emergencies on selected networks (defaults to msg.sender).
+This ownership should be assigned to executor level 1 to delegate responsibility to Aave Governance.

-On all the necessary networks (that need Emergency solving), normally determined by the networks that use 3rd party bridge providers (instead of native (L2) bridges), an Emergency Oracle needs to be deployed (Contract that will check Emergency Registry to determine if current network has emergency flag activated).
-The deployment and maintenance of the Emergency Oracle has been delegated to [Chainlink](https://dev.chain.link/)
+Networks requiring emergency resolution need Emergency Oracle deployment.
+These are typically networks using third-party bridge providers instead of native L2 bridges.
+The Emergency Oracle is a contract that monitors the Emergency Registry to determine if the current network has an activated emergency flag.
+The deployment and maintenance of the Emergency Oracle has been delegated to [Chainlink](https://dev.chain.link/).

 ### Scripts